-In the Summer Book Group interest form, you will be asked to rank several books about teaching and learning.
-CETL will provide the results of the book rankings to the group, and the group will decide on which book to read and discuss.
+In the Summer Book Group interest form, you will be asked to rank the following books about teaching and learning.
+CETL will provide the results of the book rankings to the group, and the group should decide on which book to read and discuss.

 Books to consider include:

-- Transforming Students: Fulfilling the Promise of Higher Education by Charity Johansson and Peter Felten
+- Transforming Students: Fulfilling the Promise of Higher Education, by Charity Johansson and Peter Felten

-- The Art of Changing the Brain: Enriching the Practice of Teaching by Exploring the Biology of Learning by James E. Zull
+- The Art of Changing the Brain: Enriching the Practice of Teaching by Exploring the Biology of Learning, by James E. Zull